caarlos0/gophercon-2025/slides.md

 }
 ```

-^ finally, we implement Update.
+^ then, we implement Update.
 Here's where we handle the messages we get from the bubbletea loop.
-Basically, we switch against its type, if its a keypress, we instruct the program to quit, otherwise, we delegate it to stopwatch.
-A note here is that ideally, IO should happen only inside tea.Cmds
+Basically, we switch against its type, if its a keypress, we instruct the
+program to quit, otherwise, we delegate it to stopwatch.
+A note here is that
+ideally, IO should happen only inside tea.Cmds

 ---

+![autoplay mute loop](bg.mp4)

 ## Bubble Tea

-![autoplay mute loop](bg.mp4)

-`View`:

 [.code-highlight: none]
 [.code-highlight: 2-3]
 [.code-highlight: 4-7]
+[.code-highlight: 14]
-[.code-highlight: 11-14]
+[.code-highlight: 11-13]
 [.code-highlight: all]

 ```go